Luke-1335/aocd/README.md

 using **python 3.6** and module **advent-of-code-data**, see: <https://github.com/wimglenn/advent-of-code-data>

 ## Tasks to do
+- [ ] optimize solution for day 4 in 2015
 - [ ] optimize solution for day 4 in 2019
 - [ ] complete 2019
 - [ ] complete 2018